Disappearance of Laureen Rahn: Biography

-Timeline

 Disappearance

-On April 26, 1980, Rahn was left to stay home at the apartment.
-Her mother, Judith, was spending the evening attending an out-of-town tennis match to watch her boyfriend, a professional tennis player, compete.
+On April 26, 1980, Laureen Rahn's mother, Judith, went out of town for the day to watch her boyfriend play in a tennis match.
+Laureen decided to stay home alone in the apartment.
 Rahn, who was on spring break at the time, usually attended the matches with her mother, but she had asked to stay home this time.
-Rahn spent the day around the neighborhood and at a convenience store on the block.
+She spent the day around the neighborhood and at a convenience store on the block.
 Several family members had stopped by the apartment during the day.
 In the evening, she invited one male and one female friend over, and the three drank a six-pack of beer and a bottle of wine together.
 Rahn's friends would later say they had seen her restocking wine coolers at the convenience store during the day, possibly in exchange for the alcohol.
-Around 12:30a.m. on April27, Rahn was sitting with her male friend in the living room when they heard voices in the apartment building's hallways.
-He exited the apartment through a back door, assuming that Rahn's mother was returning home and that he and Rahn would get in trouble if he was found there.
-The male friend stated that he heard Rahn lock the door behind him as he left.
+Around 12:30a.m. on April27, Laureen was sitting with her male friend in the living room when they heard voices in the apartment building's hallways.
+He exited the apartment through a back door, assuming that Rahn's mother was returning home and that he and Laureen would get in trouble if he was found there.
+The male friend later stated that he heard Rahn lock the door behind him as he left.
 Another neighbor confirmed having heard voices approaching the apartment around that time.